 Learning reminds me of the community I can’t live without.

-In secondary, I found my way in the prefectorial board and Leo Club, even becoming President.
+In secondary, I found my way in the prefectorial board and Leo Club, eventually becoming its President.
 Being surrounded by more experienced peers increases my urge to be better tenfold.
 I went from following seniors around to mentoring and tutoring juniors which reminded me of my grandpa who’d reward me with candy for learning a new word.
 Learning from others, and teaching others has molded me into who I am today.

-So, connecting through learning has and will be an important part of my life
+So, connecting through learning has and will be an important part of my life.

 What is your proudest achievement?
 How does it display your commitment and how you have been enterprising?
 Please also explain how it exemplifies some of the five NUS values of Innovation, Resilience, Excellence, Respect, and Integrity.
 (1100 characters)

-In JC1, I was elected as President of Leo Club. and had to manage things living in Singapore while my team was in Jakarta.
-For our first event, I thought of organising a bake sale, coming up with a Sesame Street concept including Elmo cookies and Cookie Monster Rice Krispy treats.
+In JC1, I was elected as President of Leo Club and had to manage things living in Singapore while my team was in Jakarta.
+For our first event, I organised a bake sale with a Sesame Street concept including Elmo cookies and Cookie Monster Rice Krispy treats.
 Designing Instagram posts, packaging, and finding out how to market the treats on social media and the school.

-All the treats were made in my house despite me being abroad, I had to make sure the ingredients were prepared and my team could work in a safe environment amidst a pandemic.
+All the treats were made in my house despite me being abroad, so I had to make sure the ingredients were prepared and my team could work in a safe environment amidst a pandemic.
 I managed most of the online logistics and it was hard to make sure everything was running smoothly, it included last minute changes due to sudden material shortage and unavailable equipment.
 On my end, being supportive and tying up loose ends was the best I could do since I wasn’t physically present.

 Despite being nervous in the beginning, the effort had paid off, and we raised over 15 million IDR for Jakarta’s Childhood Cancer Foundation.

 Is there anything else about yourself which you want us to know?
 (550 characters)

+A general note: try to word your sentences more formally instead of wording them like you’re telling a story.
+This considers the character count limit and the expectations of the school you’re applying to.